El-jawsagy/flutter-feature-generator/README.md

 - [ ] **Issue 4: remove _feature from generation method **
   - Description: with every folder of folder generated you must add _feature in end of folder of feature you generate
-- [ ] **Issue 5: refactor mothods of generate **
+- [ ] **Issue 5: refactor methods of generate **

 - [ ] **Issue 6: split methods of generator**
-  - Description: split methodsto make us able to use it as single generator of specific layer
+  - Description: split methods make us able to use it as single generator of specific layer

 ## Additional Notes